A-Jama01/Scrabble_Group25/README.md

 Redo/Undo (@author: Monishkumar Sivakumar, Christina Dang, Abdurahman Jama, Henry Lin) - Can undo/redo moves

+## Changes From Previous Milestone
+- The bugs highlighted by the TA were fixed and dealt with.
+- All the required features for Milestone 4 was implemented

 ## Known Issues
 - When placing a single in the horizontal direction to make a 2 letter word, it doesn't work, unless you try making a 3+ letter word that doesn't exist in the dictionary.
 Once that word fails (as it doesn't exist), you can create the 2 letter word.
 Creating words more than 2 letters horizontally works though.